exakat/exakat-docs/Reference/Rules.rst

 ext/leveldb
 +++++++++++

- PHP Binding for `LevelDB <https://www.php.net/LevelDB>`_.
+ PHP Binding for LevelDB.

-`LevelDB <https://www.php.net/LevelDB>`_ is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
+LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.

 .. code-block:: php